 - Heathered Solid Charcoal Rugs in 2.5’x7’ (2), 2.5’x10’ (1), and 3’x5’ (2): Four of them are in my kitchen, which is why I chose this darker color because it’s a high-traffic area.
 I have multiple because I switch them out when washing one set.
 I use the longer runner in a high-traffic hallway.

-- Absida Polychrome Rug in 5’x7’ and 8’x10’: For my daughter’s bedroom and playroom
+- Absida Rainbow Rug in 5’x7’ and 8’x10’: For my daughter’s bedroom and playroom

 - Damali Grey Overdye Rug in 5’x’7: I use this in our second kitchen.